 It’s not something most people like to think about, but when choosing a care home you need to recognise that your care needs are likely to increase over time.

 Some offer accommodation and help with personal care, while others offer nursing care too.
-Some specialise in mental illness or Alzheimer’s disease.
-And there’s also the option of sheltered housing or assisted living residences.
+Some specialise in mental illness, dementia or Alzheimer’s disease.

 What type of care do you need?